muigaiunaka/MusicEditor/README.md

 **Team:** Muigai Unaka and Will Kent

-**Summary:** This project was my first dive into Software development using the Model-View-Controller Pattern.
-In my Object Oriented Design course I worked on this project for 6 weeks with my partner Will Kent.
+**Summary:** This project was my first dive into Software development using the Model-View-Controller Design Pattern.
+I worked on this project for 6 weeks with my partner Will Kent.

 ## SETUP

 Running this program requires Java to be installed on your device.
-Download the MusicEditor.jar file.
+Download the MusicEditor.jar file in the root directory.
 Open up the Command prompt or terminal and change into the directory that holds the jar file.
 Run this command:
 ```java
 java -MusicEditorCollab.jar "mystery-2.txt" "audiovisual"
 ```